 Federally owned or operated hospitals are deemed by CMS to be in compliance with the requirements of the Hospital Price Transparency Rule because their charges are publicized to their patients, the facilities do not provide services to the general public, and the established payment rates for services are not subject to negotiation.

-2. Machine Readable Online List of Standard Charges for all Items and Services – The Hospital Price Transparency Rule requires each Hospital to establish, update annually, and make public online a “Machine-Readable File” containing a list of all “Standard Charges” for all “Items and Services.”
-Each Hospital location operating under a single license (or approval) that has a different set of Standard Charges than the other locations under the same license or approval must separately make public the Standard Charges applicable to that location.
-The list made public by the Hospital must include any code used by the Hospital for purposes of accounting or billing for the item or service (i.e. CPT billing codes).
+- Machine Readable Online List of Standard Charges for all Items and Services – The Hospital Price Transparency Rule requires each Hospital to establish, update annually, and make public online a “Machine-Readable File” containing a list of all “Standard Charges” for all “Items and Services.”
+Each hospital location operating under a single license (or approval) that has a different set of standard charges than the other locations under the same license or approval must separately make public the standard charges applicable to that location.
+The list made public by the Hospital must include any code used by the Hospital for purposes of accounting or billing for the item or service.

-(i) Gross charge – the charge for an individual item or service that is reflected on a Hospital’s chargemaster, absent any discounts.
+- Gross charge – the charge for an individual item or service that is reflected on a hospital’s chargemaster, absent any discounts.

-(ii) Payer-specific negotiated charge – the charge that a Hospital has negotiated with a third-party payer for an item or service.
+- Payer-specific negotiated charge – the charge that a hospital has negotiated with a third-party payer for an item or service.

-(iii) De-identified minimum negotiated charge – the lowest charge that a Hospital has negotiated with all third-party payers for an item or service.
+- De-identified minimum negotiated charge – the lowest charge that a hospital has negotiated with all third-party payers for an item or service.

-(iv) De-identified maximum negotiated charge – the highest charge that a Hospital has negotiated with all third-party payers for an item or service.
+- De-identified maximum negotiated charge – the highest charge that a hospital has negotiated with all third-party payers for an item or service.

-(v) Discounted cash price – the charge that applies to an individual who pays cash (or cash equivalent) for a Hospital item or service.
+- Discounted cash price – the charge that applies to an individual who pays cash (or cash equivalent) for a hospital item or service.

-3. Shoppable Services Displayed in a Consumer Friendly Manner – Since the amount of data in a machine readable list may be overwhelming or not easily understood by consumers, each Hospital is also required to make public certain Standard Charges in a consumer-friendly pricing display.
-Hospitals are required to display pricing for 70 CMS specified shoppable services (if offered; and noted if not offered) and as many additional hospital-selected shoppable services as is necessary for a combined total of at least 300 shoppable services (or as many shoppable services as the Hospital provides, if 300 are not provided).
+- Shoppable Services Displayed in a Consumer Friendly Manner – Since the amount of data in a machine readable list may be not easily understood by consumers, each hospital is required to make public certain standard charges in a consumer-friendly pricing display.
+Hospitals are required to display pricing for 70 CMS specified shoppable services (if offered; and noted if not offered) and as many additional hospital-selected shoppable services as is necessary for a combined total of at least 300 shoppable services (or as many shoppable services as the hospital provides, if 300 are not provided).
 A shoppable service is a service that can be scheduled by a healthcare consumer in advance.
-Hospitals must provide the following information for each listed shoppable service and ancillary service: (i) plain language description; (ii) indication of any CMS-specified shoppable services that are not offered by the Hospital; (iii) payer-specific negotiated charge; (iv) discounted cash price (or undiscounted gross charge if a discounted cash price is not offered); (v) de-identified minimum negotiated charge; (vi) de-identified maximum negotiated charge; (vii) location where the service is provided, including whether the standard charge applies at that location in the inpatient setting, outpatient setting, or both; and (viii) any primary code used by the Hospital for purposes of accounting or billing.
+Hospitals must provide the following information for each listed shoppable service and ancillary service: (i) plain language description; (ii) indication of any CMS-specified shoppable services that are not offered by the hospital; (iii) payer-specific negotiated charge; (iv) discounted cash price (or undiscounted gross charge if a discounted cash price is not offered); (v) de-identified minimum negotiated charge; (vi) de-identified maximum negotiated charge; (vii) location where the service is provided, including whether the standard charge applies at that location in the inpatient setting, outpatient setting, or both; and (viii) any primary code used by the hospital for purposes of accounting or billing.

-Hospitals have some discretion in the format for making the above information public, but the shoppable services must be published online without barriers, and be searchable.
-However, a Hospital is deemed to meet these consumer friendly disclosure requirements if the Hospital maintains an internet-based price estimator tool that: (i) allows users to obtain an estimate of the amount they will be obligated to pay the Hospital for the shoppable service; and (ii) is prominently displayed on the Hospital’s website and accessible to the public without charge and without having to register or establish a user account or password.
+The shoppable services must be published online without barriers, and be searchable.
+However, a hospital is deemed to meet these consumer-friendly disclosure requirements if the hospital maintains an internet-based price estimator tool that: (i) allows users to obtain an estimate of the amount they will be obligated to pay the hospital for the shoppable service; and (ii) is prominently displayed on the hospital’s website and accessible to the public without charge and without having to register or establish a user account or password.

-4. Penalties for Non-Compliance – If CMS concludes a Hospital is noncompliant with its obligations under the Hospital Price Transparency Rule, CMS may provide a written warning notice to the Hospital, request a corrective action plan from the Hospital, and/or impose a civil monetary penalty of up to $300 per day (which amount will be adjusted annually).
+- Penalties for Non-Compliance – If CMS concludes a hospital is non-compliant with its obligations under the Hospital Price Transparency Rule, CMS may provide a written warning notice to the hospital, request a corrective action plan from the hospital, and/or impose a civil monetary penalty of up to $300 per day (which amount will be adjusted annually).

-5. Estimated Cost of Compliance – CMS estimates that the total burden for a Hospital to review and post its Standard Charges for the first year will be 150 hours per Hospital, at an estimated cost of $11,898.60 per Hospital, with the annual burden to review and update such charges in subsequent years being 46 hours per Hospital at $3,610.88 per Hospital.
+- Estimated Cost of Compliance – CMS estimates that the total burden for a hospital to review and post its standard charges for the first year will be 150 hours per hospital, at an estimated cost of $11,898.60 per Hospital, with the annual burden to review and update such charges in subsequent years being 46 hours per Hospital at $3,610.88 per Hospital.
 CMS anticipates that the Hospital Price Transparency Rule will affect approximately 6,002 Hospitals.